Social demography; aging and caregiving; health and well-being; changes in marriage and family formation; inequalities in education.

-I am currently accepting M.A. and Ph.D. students interested in any of the above areas.
+I am currently accepting M.A. and Ph.D. students.

-I have mentored and supervised a number of graduate students and acted as a consultant on research design and data analyses.
-I have taught numerous and wide-ranging courses including research methods, quantitative data analysis, classical sociological theory, power and stratification, sociology of the family, studies in population, studies in urban sociology, women in contemporary Middle Eastern Societies, advanced social statistics, and demographic analysis.
+I have mentored and supervised many graduate students and acted as a consultant on research design and data analyses.
+I have taught numerous and wide-ranging courses including research methods, classical sociological theory, power and stratification, sociology of the family, studies in population, studies in urban sociology, women in contemporary Middle Eastern Societies, social statistics, and demographic analysis.

 B750 Loeb Building